-Using this little bit of extra hardware allows to employ a hardware UART.
-However, one annoying side-effect of this hardware solution is that all sent bytes are also received and need to be ignored.
+Using this bit of extra hardware allows employing a hardware UART.
+However, one annoying side effect of this hardware solution is that all sent bytes are also received and need to be ignored.

 The second kind of solution uses bit -banging, i.e., one controls one pin through software.
 By switching the direction of a pin between input and output (with a low level), one creates an open drain output, similar to the one above.
 The usual software UART libraries do not support this out of the box.
 However, it is not very difficult to adapt them.